LukasBombach/Type.js/README.md

 ## Building

 1. Install node js
-2. Install gulp `npm install gulp -g`
+2. Run `npm install` from the root directory
-3. Run `gulp dist` to build a minified file
+3. Run `npm run build` from the root directory to build a minified file

 ## License